ts-docs/ts-docs/docsPages/Guides/CustomPages.md

 - `name` - The name of the page.
 If not provided, the file name will be used.
 - `order` - Where the page will be placed.
+- `redirect` - If provided, the content of the file is ignored, and clicking on the custom page will redirect the user to the URL inside this value.